Angelo Esposito: International play

 Esposito competed for Team Quebec as captain during his QMJHL rookie season in the 2006 World U-17 Hockey Challenge, capturing gold.
 Later that year, he also captained Team Canada's under-18 squad at the 2006 Ivan Hlinka Memorial Tournament and won another gold medal.
 After three years of being cut from Team Canada's World Junior Championships selection camp, he eventually made the team for the 2009 World Junior Championships in Ottawa.
 He scored 4 points in 6 games, including the game-winning goal in the gold medal game, helping Team Canada to its record-tying fifth straight gold medal.

 Post–playing career

 Real estate investor

 Esposito currently works in the Quebec area as a real estate investor and landlord.
 He first bought property in 2015, but continued to buy more soon after.
-Esposito currently owns about 40 properties.

 Politics

 2019 federal election

 Esposito was the candidate for the Conservative Party in the riding of Alfred-Pellan for the 2019 Canadian federal election.
 In the 2019 election, Esposito got 5,917 votes, which gave him 10.90% of the vote.